cjbassi/gotop/README.md

 ### Using Git

-Clone the repo then run [scripts/download.sh](https://github.com/cjbassi/gotop/blob/master/scripts/download.sh) to download the correct binary for you system from the release tab:
+Clone the repo and then run [scripts/download.sh](https://github.com/cjbassi/gotop/blob/master/scripts/download.sh) to download the correct binary for your system from the [releases tab](https://github.com/cjbassi/gotop/releases):

 ```sh
 git clone --depth 1 https://github.com/cjbassi/gotop /tmp/gotop